 These are typically what you’d find in curriculum vitae.

 Now, let’s see the content and structure for resumes may look like:

 These are the information usually contained in resumes.

 Now, let’s do a quick recap of all that we discussed.

-- A résumé is usually a one or at most two page summary of work experience and background relevant to the job being applied for.
-While on the other hand, a CV is a much longer academic history that highlights all your work experiences, certificates, and publications.
+- A resume is a document containing a summary of your work experience and background relevant to your target position.
+On the other hand, a CV is a much longer academic history that highlights all your work experiences, certificates, and publications.

-- Résumé is one or two pages, while CV is longer.
+- A Resume is one or two pages, while a CV is longer.

-- Résumé is used for job hunting in all industries, while CVs are used for jobs and admissions in Academia
+- A Resume can be used for job hunting in all industries, while CVs are used for jobs and admissions in Academia